laurelherting/lmh-headspace/AWS/examTips.md

 ### Billing & Pricing Summary
 Conclusion:
   While the number & types of services offered by AWS has increased dramatically, philosophy on pricing hasn't changed.
-You pay as you go, pay for what you use, pay less as you use more, and pay even less when you reserve capacity.
+  -You pay as you go, pay for what you use, pay less as you use more, and pay even less when you reserve capacity.

   Projecting costs for a use case, such as web application hosting, can be challenging,